Flab-E/ctf-stuff/README.md

 # Forensics: Basics of PNG Forensics

-Here is a list of things that i would look at if the Forensics challenge involves a png file.
+Here is a list of things that I would look at if the Forensics challenge involves a png file.
-Note that it is not necassary at all for the solution to be hidden in any of the following steps cuz every ctf I learn something new.
+Note that it is not necassary at all for the solution to be hidden in any of the following steps cuz every ctf I learn something new, but these are the basic things that come to my mind.

 Also the following are just for the sake of documentation and sort of like a guide to the basics that I have learnt and still am.

-Also i dont think its easy to learn basics by just going through these writeup once, but i hope it helps with ctfs.
+ I dont think its easy to learn basics by just going through these writeup once, but I sure do hope it helps with ctfs.

 ## Overview: